flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 !!! warning "Disclaimer"
     The level of detail in this guide is meant to provide FlyByWire A32NX users the ability to adequately use the
     vertical navigation features of the aircraft.<p/>
-    As this is a vast and complicated topic this guide can't cover everything and additional sources and further reading is recommended to master this topic.
+    As this is a vast and complicated topic this guide can't cover everything.
+Additional sources and further reading is recommended to master this topic.

 ## Chapters